ivan-hc/AM/README.md

 - AppImages created with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit) will be updated in the same way as the non-updatable AppImages (see above), but the two tools just mentioned must be present in the system (the specific instruction to install or reinstall them will be present in the installation script of the program that requires it).

 During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.

+# How to update a program without "am"

+	`/opt/$PROGRAM/AM-updater`*

+*Note that this works only if the program has a /opt/$PROGRAM/AM-updater script, other programs like Firefox and Thunderbird are auto-updatable.

 # Repository and Multiarchitecture
 Each program is installed through a dedicated script, and all these scripts are listed in the "[repository](https://github.com/ivan-hc/AM-application-manager/tree/main/programs)" and divided by architecture.